rxnda/rxnda-forms/README.md

 - generic enough to reuse throughout United States jurisdictions

-RxNDA Form Confidentiality Agreements do _not_ aim to cover situations where specialized, customized, or highly negotiated confidentiality agreements are the rational norm, such as confidentiality agreements:
+RxNDA form nondisclosure agreements do _not_ aim to cover situations where specialized, customized, or highly negotiated nondisclosure agreements are the rational norm, such as agreements:

 - incorporating non-compete, non-solicitation, or no-hire provisions
 - in anticipation of potential M&A transactions